-From the first time we worked with Wesley Black of First in print, the quality and timeliness of our orders have been top notch.
+From the first time we worked with Wesley Black of First in Print, the quality and timeliness of our orders has been top notch.
 It is very easy to communicate with the folks at First in Print when it comes to the creative process.
 This produces a finished product with an organic feel that remains true to our vision.
-I would recomend First in Print to any person or business that is in need of design and printing help.
+I would recommend First in Print to any person or business that is in need of design and printing help.

 Marco V. Monroy